 Your business structure determines how much you pay in taxes, your liability, and how HM Revenue and Customs (HMRC) will view your company.

-It’s time to choose a structure so that you can get set up as an independent contractor (more details about this in the next section).
+It’s time to choose a business structure so that you can get set up as an independent contractor (more details about this in the next section).
 Here is an overview of the most common types:

 As a contractor, this is most likely you.
 This means that you run your own business as an individual and you are self-employed.
 Being a sole trader gives you both complete control and responsibility.
 Your business assets and liabilities are not separate from your personal ones.